 What Exactly Are They?

 Heartworm is also known as Dirofilaria immitis.
 It is a long, roundworm that can be anywhere from 6 to 14 inches in length.
 They look a lot like strands of spaghetti.
-Female worms are longer than the male heartworms.
+Female worms are longer than males.
 Heartworms have been found in every state in the U.S. The highest rates of incidence occur from Texas to New Jersey and along the Mississippi River.

 How Do They Spread?